JOIN LOGIN JOIN

 With chainswords, plasma pistols, and the promise of new mutation bits, these Raptors might be finding spots in more lists.

-Chaos Raptors Get a Brutal New Redesign Worth the Wait
+Chaos Raptors: The Brutal New Redesign

 New Chaos RaptorsWe’re talking a box with lots of build options: chainswords, plasma pistols, power weapons, you know, everything you’d want to make them feel like actual shock troops again.